timotheejulien/bloc-notes/_posts/2024/05/2024-05-19-mastodon-is-the-good-one.md

 ---
 layout: post
-title: "Mastodon is the good one"
+title: "mastodon is the good one"
 link: "https://www.404media.co/mastodon-is-the-good-one"
 author: N/A
 published_date: "19/05/2024"